Nevada

 You can also update your address by mail using this form.
 All mailed registration applications must be postmarked 28 days before an election.

 If non-forwardable mail, such as your Voter Registration Card or sample ballot, is returned as “undeliverable” or indicating you’ve moved, your registration may become inactive.
 You may need to re-register to vote if your registration is inactive for too long.
 You can verify the status of your registration here.
-Contact your county clerk or registrar of voters’ office if you have any questions.
+Contact your County Clerk/Registrar of Voters’ office if you have any questions.

 If You Are in the Military or are an Overseas Voter